 We can supply music or you can supply your own.

-We will work to cater to your / your child’s specifications.
+We will work to cater to your / your child’s specifications needs.

-If you would like to learn more about how children in your care can benefit from adventurous play then please do get in touch.
+If you would like to learn more about how children in your care can benefit from adventurous play then contact us.

 Ten children from Hillyfield Academy’s Autism Spectrum Provision have been attending monthly play sessions at Grow Wild since last year.